Malaysia prioritising visitors' safety at high-security SEA Games

 Between 2013 to June 30 2017, 258 Malaysians were arrested for suspected links to Islamic State.
 Another 52 foreigners from 14 countries were picked up for terror-related activities.

-However, in drills across the nation at venues kuje KL Convention Centre near the Twin Towers and transportation hub KL Sentral, Malaysia's security forces are preparing for varied scenarios including protests.
+However, in drills across the nation at venues like KL Convention Centre near the Twin Towers and transportation hub KL Sentral, Malaysia's security forces are preparing for varied scenarios including protests.

 "I assure all visitors, athletes and officials that these SEA games will be a safe Games so everybody is welcome to enjoy to the Games," said Mr Khalid.